 Background & Further Reading

-- Encrypted Deep Learning Training and Predictions with TF Encrypted Keras introduces and illustrates first parts of our encrypted Keras interface (by Yann Dupis at Dropout Labs)
+Encrypted Deep Learning Training and Predictions with TF Encrypted Keras introduces and illustrates first parts of our encrypted Keras interface (by Yann Dupis at Cape Privacy)

-- Growing TF Encrypted outlines the roadmap and motivates TF Encrypted as a community project (by Morten Dahl at Dropout Labs)
+Growing TF Encrypted outlines the roadmap and motivates TF Encrypted as a community project (by Morten Dahl)

-- Experimenting with TF Encrypted walks through a simple example of turning an existing TensorFlow prediction model private (by Morten Dahl and Jason Mancuso at Dropout Labs)
+Experimenting with TF Encrypted walks through a simple example of turning an existing TensorFlow prediction model private (by Morten Dahl and Jason Mancuso at Cape Privacy)

-Check out our contribution guide for more information, and don't hesitate to send a pull request, open an issue, or ask for help!
-You can do so either via GitHub or by joining our Slack channel.
+Don't hesitate to send a pull request, open an issue, or ask for help!
 We use ZenHub to plan and track GitHub issues and pull requests.

 We are very grateful for the significant contributions made by the following organizations!

 TF Encrypted is experimental software not currently intended for use in production environments.
 The focus is on building the underlying primitives and techniques, with some practical security issues postponed for a later stage.
 However, care is taken to ensure that none of these represent fundamental issues that cannot be fixed as needed.